HamidKarimi-Rouzbahani/mrc-open-day-2021/_episodes/conclusion.md

 ---
-title: "Welcome and the introduction of the MRC train-the-trainer scheme "
+title: Welcome and the introduction of the MRC train-the-trainer scheme (Hamid Karimi-Rouzbahani)
 teaching: 15
 exercises: 0
 questions: []